 The formation of the group came about after I called several well-known Phoenix cancer centers looking for a support group for EC patients and their families.
 After finding there were no specific groups for EC, due to low survivor rates, I decided to start my own.
 This is how our esophageal cancer group began in Phoenix, second only to Sloan Kettering in New York.

-The group celebrated their seventh anniversary in February, 2015.
-We have now morphed into a general cancer group, including esophageal, breast, lung, colon, and others.
+We have now morphed into a general healthcare lecture series.
 Our goal is to continue to provide comfort, teach coping skills, help reduce anxiety, and provide a place for people to share common experiences.
 Our group has unique attendees: EC survivors (an 22-year, 12-year, ten-year, eight and five-year survivor), along with other cancer survivors, family, friends, and members of the community.
 Some come to learn about a specific disease process while others attend because they are supporting a family member or friend.

-We meet once a month (the third Thursday) from 6-7:30 PM.
-At each meeting, a an expert speaker presents information on the latest cancer treatments and related topics from nutrition, to healing touch, radiation and chemo therapy, clinical trials, toxic ingredients in our environments, researching techniques, and naturopathic medicine.
+We meet once a month from 6:30-8:30 PM.
+At each meeting, a an expert speaker presents information on the latest health related topics from nutrition, to healing touch, end-of-life care, radiation and chemo therapy, clinical trials, toxic ingredients in our environments, researching techniques, and naturopathic medicine.

 One of our original attendees, Deanne Poulos, lost her brother to esophageal cancer two weeks before his 50th birthday.
 She attended her first meeting, passed around a photo of her late brother, and said, “I’m here to honor my brother and to support all of you.”
 Poulos has attended every month over the past few years.
 Another member, Harold Riffer, our 22-year EC survivor (he’s 84-years old), occasionally plays Klezmer music on his saxophone during special occasions.
 Ken Lange, a 15-year survivor, has been blessed with surviving cancer twice.